vadimkantorov/readaudio/README.md

 ./decode_audio_ffmpeg test.wav bin.raw
 diff golden.raw bin.raw

-# compile a shared library for interfacing with NumPy
+# compile a shared library for interfacing with NumPy and PyTorch
 make decode_audio_ffmpeg.so

 # convert audio to raw format (NumPy) and compare to golden